Mining Intelligence and News

 The Su deposit is located 22 km northwest of the Red Dog Mine and is interpreted to be situated on the same north–south trending package of Red Dog plate stratigraphy (Su subplate) that overlies the Wolverine Creek plate to the east, and underlies higher structural plates, including the IP Creek plate and the Kelly River Allochthon to the west.

-Aqqaluk and Qanaiyaq reserve and resources were estimated using long-term metal prices of US$1.20/lb for zinc, US$0.90/lb for lead and US$20.00/oz for silver.
+Reserve and resource estimates were prepared using long-term metal prices of US$1.20/lb for zinc, US$0.90/lb for lead, and US$21.00/oz for silver.
+The $1.00/sec operational cut-off grade was applied to report mineral reserves.

 CategoryTonnage CommodityGradeRecoverable Metal